Dimension Reduction in Contextual Online Learning via Nonparametric Variable Selection

-To accommodate the increasingly complex nature of many modern applications, the classic MAB framework has been extended in various directions, including \begin{itemize} \item A large (sometimes infinite) set of possible decisions.
+Online learning is a popular paradigm to study dynamic decision making when new information can be collected actively to improve the quality of decisions simultaneously.
+It has seen numerous applications in the past decades in advertising, retailing, health care and so on.
+To accommodate the increasingly complex nature of many modern applications, the online learning framework has been extended in various directions, including \begin{itemize} \item A large (sometimes infinite) set of possible decisions.
 For instance, in dynamic pricing, a firm sets prices dynamically for a number of products over time, in order to learn the substitution patterns as well as the demand elasticity, to maximize revenues in the long run.
 The candidate decisions are the prices charged for various products, which are virtually infinite and high-dimensional.
 The discrete set of decisions used in MAB cannot properly capture the nature of dynamic pricing, and researchers have designed algorithms for continuous and high-dimensional decision variables. \item Contextual information or covariates.
 Covariates refer to the contextual information that is available for the decision maker to assess the current situation and make better decisions.
 In the example of dynamic pricing, when setting prices for a particular consumer, the personal information such as age, gender, and address can be used to infer the shopping habit of the consumer.
 It allows the firm to extract more revenues from consumers by price discrimination, but at the same time calls for more sophisticated decision rules to incorporate the covariates when learning the demand.
 The existence of covariates is ubiquitous in practice. \item Modeling the reward function.